chris-king1/resume/docs/work-history.md

 ## \(1999 – 2001) **RIMS**: Senior Technical Writer

-* Wrote, edited, and maintained documentation (with FrameMaker) for healthcare-related software applications.
+* Wrote, edited, and maintained documentation (with FrameMaker) for healthcare-related, software applications.
 * Designed, wrote, and updated context-sensitive online help systems.
 * Wrote and edited the functional specifications for each software release.
 * Established standards, templates, and documentation processes.